modulocity/automationstationgame.com/_posts/devlog-22.md

 ## Crafting, Finally!

 Automation Station has gone through several iterations on the design for a crafting system.
-I've tried a ton of unique and creative options for crafting, all of them had problems with how they interacted with the rest of the game's systems and art constraints.
-However, in September I finally added what I believe will closely represent the crafting system in the final game.
+I've tried a ton of unique and creative options for crafting; all of them had problems with how they interacted with the rest of the game's systems and art constraints.
+However, in September, I finally added what I believe will closely represent the crafting system in the final game.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/aKTjwqR.mp4" type="video/mp4" />